neil1taylor/nutanix-vpc-orchestrator/docs/logging.md

 - `dns_resources_registered`: IP addresses have been registered in DNS
 - `vnis_deployed`: Virtual Network Interfaces (VNIs) have been deployed successfully and are available
 - `server_requested`: Server deployment has been successfully requested and accepted by IBM Cloud
-- `pending`: Initial status before Server deployment starts - polled from the IBM Cloud API
+- `pending`: Initial status before Server deployment starts - polled via the VPC SDK
+- `provisioning`: Hardware is reserved, OS installed, network configured - polled via the VPC SDK
 - `ipxe_boot`: Server has contacted the PXE server for its iPXE boot script
-- `config_download`: Server has contacted the PXE server for it Foundation configuration
+- `config_download`: Server has contacted the PXE server for it's configuration
-- `foundation_start`: Foundation environment is starting - can this be polled from Foundation?
-- `storage_discovery`: Storage devices are being discovered - can this be polled from Foundation?
-- `health_validation`: System health checks - can this be polled from Foundation?
+- `rebooting`: The `vpc_ce_installation.py` script run on the bare metal server has sent an API call to say the server is rebooting
+- `deployed`: The server is listening on TCP port 22
 - `ready`: Server deployment completed successfully and is ready to be included in a cluster - polled from the IBM Cloud API

 The following status tags are used when a server deployment fails for any reason: